California health officials fret about mix of coronavirus, flu amid decline in child vaccination rates

 Health officials are encouraging everyone to get the flu vaccine as soon as possible.

-This season's flu vaccine is available now to any person six months and older.
+This season's flu vaccine is available now to any person 6 months and older.
 Flu season typically starts around September or October and peaks in December.

 The concern is that flu cases will stress hospitals already overwhelmed by coronavirus patients.